hkclark/HKC_HA_Addons/haproxy_for_home_assistant/DOCS.md

     Note: Don't forget to include references to `ssl/fullchain.pem` and `ssl/privkey.pem` if you want to use SSL.
 3. Go to the Configuration tab in this Addon and enter the name and path of the configured file you created in Step #2 above.
+Note that you can skip this step if you are using the recommended file/path name (`share/haproxy_addon/haproxy.cfg`).
 4. And you need to add the `trusted_proxies` section (requests from reverse proxies will be blocked if these options are not set).
   ```yaml
   http:
     use_x_forwarded_for: true